Crucial clock ticking for ITA recipients

 - You need to take the next three months of your life very seriously;

-- From the date that you receive the ITA, you have 90 days to accept the invitation by completing the application for permanent residency for you and your family, and submitting all the evidentiary documents;
+- From the date that you receive the ITA, you have 90 days to accept the invitation by completing the application for permanent residency for you and your family, and submitting all the required documents to substantiate your application;

 - Any material changes to your situation that initially provided you points must be reviewed before you accept the invitation.
 For example if you no longer have a valid job offer, but will receive one from another employer before the deadline, you may consider moving forward.